JLs On The Trail: 10 Things We’ve Learned 'Wheeling with the All-New Jeep Wrangler

 7. The 8-Speed Is Great, Except…

 Mating the ZF eight-speed transmission to the 3.6L is exactly what the Wrangler needed to make the V6 really come to life.
-Jeep has been pairing this ridiculously stout transmission in the Grand Cherokee for years, and it’s also the same unit found behind the pavement-peeling Dodge Demon.
-It can hold just about any power you throw at it, but there is one drawback.
+Jeep has been pairing eight-speed transmissions with the Grand Cherokee for years, and one is also found behind the pavement-peeling Dodge Demon.
+The only real complaint so far comes from those in low range.
 This is more for Rubicon owners than the other Wrangler models.
 With a 4.71:1 first gear, some owners are complaining it’s almost too low when paired with the Rubicon’s 4:1 transfer case.
 Yes.
 There is such a thing as too low of gearing for off-road.
 Aside from inching your way across a technical rockcrawling section, there’s not much need for extreme transfer case gearing with that low of an available first gear.
 Thankfully, there’s a new six-speed manual option for those looking to have more gearing control on the trail.

 8. Still a Smoke Show